UM2300/project2-1/README.md

 - GUI
     - TakGame2D.java

-3. You will now have a start screen showing "Tak"
+3. You will now have a starting screen showing "Tak" with the start button and the game instruction button

-4. After pressing start, another window is displayed with the game board and you can begin playing.
+4. After pressing start, another window is displayed with the types of game modes

+5. Option 1 is Multiplayer, which is baisically your human player vs another human player

+6. Option 2 is Easy Mode, where you can play against our baseline agent

+7. Option 3 is Hard Mode, where you can play against our more advanced MCTS agent

+8. On each game mode you have a menu button where you can choose to exit game (exit), return to main menu (restart), or continue (continue)

-5. Once a player has met a winning condition, the game is over and an end screen is displayed.
+9. Once a player/agent has met a winning condition, the game is over and an end screen is displayed.

 Enjoy!